typhdotcom/diaspora/README.md

 * There exists a harmonic γ on the fused graph with non-zero holonomy around the cross-world cycle.

 Interpretation: one bridge is just contact; two bridges create shared topology.
+Before fusion, the triangles are orthogonal (`disjoint_cycles_orthogonal`).
+Fusion creates a cycle sharing vertices with both, enabling coupling.

 ---